CreasolTech/home-assistant-creasol-dombus/README.md

 ```

 # Creasol DomBus modules
-Modules that can be connected together by wire bus, using a common alarm shielded cable with 4 wires:
+Domotic modules, optimized for very low power consumption and high reliability, that can be connected together by wired bus, using a common alarm shielded cable within 4 wires:
 * 2x0.22mm² wires for data
 * 2x0.5mm² wires for 12-14Vdc power supply

-Using a 13.6V power supply with lead acid backup batteries permits to get all system working even in case of power outage.
+Using a 13.6V power supply with a lead acid backup battery permits to get domotic system working even in case of power outage: this is perfect expecially for alarm systems.

 Actually the following modules are supported:
 * DomBus1: 2-3 N.O. relay outputs, 6 digital inputs, 1 230Vac opto-input